martin0004/color_signature_tool/README.md

 Python 3 <br>
 matplotlib <br>
 numpy <br>
+opencv <br>

 # Install & Tutorial

 1 - Clone this repository

-    mkdir /color_signature_tool
-    cd /color_signature_tool
     git clone https://github.com/martin0004/color_signature_tool.git
+    cd color_signature_tool

+2 - Install packages.
+Make sure to install [Anaconda](https://docs.anaconda.com/anaconda/install/index.html) first

+    conda create --name color-signature-tool --channel conda-forge python=3.9 numpy matplotlib opencv conda activate color-signature-tool

-2 - Run the tool.
+3 - Run the tool.

-    python3 color_signature_tool.py
+    python color_signature_tool.py

-3 - A small GUI will open.
+4 - A small GUI will open.
 Click on `Import File` and browse for your image.

 <img src="images/tutorial/tutorial_01.jpg" alt="2D grid" width="600"/>

-4 - Click on pixels for which you want to know HSV values.
+5 - Click on pixels for which you want to know HSV values.
 As you click on pixels, the violin chart on the right will populate.
 Larger sections of a violin indicate more pixels with this value.
 In this example I am clicking on the duckies.

 <img src="images/tutorial/tutorial_02.jpg" alt="2D grid" width="600"/>

-5 - If you have a 2nd images of the same object (say in different lighting conditions), import it and keep clicking on pixels.
+6 - If you have a 2nd images of the same object (say in different lighting conditions), import it and keep clicking on pixels.
 HSV values will be added to the ones which were already extracted.

 <img src="images/tutorial/tutorial_03.jpg" alt="2D grid" width="600"/>

-6 - Then use engineering judgment to decide which range of values you want to use in your filter.
+7 - Then use engineering judgment to decide which range of values you want to use in your filter.
 In the example above, most of the V channnel values seem to be between 210 and 255.
 Values below 210 are most likely noise (or maybe one of the pixels I clicked on was just outside a duckie, so from a different color).
 Therefore I only use range 210-255 for channel V in my filter.

-7 - Finally, build a filter with your favorite image library.
+8 - Finally, build a filter with your favorite image library.
 The example below uses the Python cv2 module.

     $ cat filter_example.py